gersonjferreira/fake-chroma-key/README.md

 Next run `$ python backsub.py` and the webcam stream will be extracted and piped to the virtual device.

 To properly remove the background you need good lighting and you must allow the code to take a picture of the clean background.
 So, leave the webcam steady and get out of the picture.
 Press *c* and the code will capture the background.
 Now you can go back to your seat and the background will be gone.

-## To do

-The code works well for me as it is.
-But it would be great if we could improve it by:

-- rewrite as a C library to be integrated into [webcamoid](https://webcamoid.github.io/), or as an [OBS Studio](https://obsproject.com/) plugin.
-- organize it as a proper python library and cythonize it.
-- replace with ffmpeg pipe with a better approach to stream to the virtual device using v4l2 directly.

 # Acknowledgements